Gibberlings3/EndlessBG1/c#endlessbg1/readme.c#endlessbg1.english.txt

 COMPATIBILITY

 The Endless BG1 Mod will set the variable "Global("C#EndlessBG1","GLOBAL",1)" in the thieves guild (after the Palace fight) for (NPC) mods to know that the game will remain in BG1 after Sarevok's death.
+Also, from v7 it will set "Global("SarevokBehavior","GLOBAL",5)" to 5 after Sarevok is dead.

 The mod is full compatible with Transitions Mod if Endless BG1 is installed first.
+Note: Transitions Mod overwrites a lot of components of BG1 with own versions of the content, if considering EBG1's content is not explicitely offered as an install choice.
+The Imoen-Duke Jannath interaction from EBG1 will always be overwritten by Transitions' main component.

+The bonus quest "Scar's Return" from bg1re is fully playable after Sarevok's death.

+If Jarl's Adventure Pack v0.8.0 is installed, opening the chests on the 3rd floor of the Palace will be counted as a theft - in this case, the chests cannot be used by the group despite the servants stating otherwise.

 CREDITS

 Acifer: ideas.
 BeamDog / Overhaul Games: for creating SoD where most additional content ideas for this mod resulted from.
 Tantalus: BAMs of Sarevok unique items.
-The BAMs where taken out of Tantalus' Mod "Sarevok Recovery Mod", licensed under "Creative Commons" von Nicolas Peters.
-Lizenz: CC BY-NC-SA 3.0 ( https://creativecommons.org/licenses/by-nc-sa/3.0/ )
+The BAMs where taken out of Tantalus' Mod "Sarevok Recovery Mod", licensed under "Creative Commons": CC BY-NC-SA 3.0 ( https://creativecommons.org/licenses/by-nc-sa/3.0/ )

 Translations:
 Austin, Arkie & Arcanecoast.ru and yota13: Russian